Top 5 Heart-Healthy Foods You Should Eat Every Week

 Why it matters:

-Leafy greens’ fiber help flush out cholesterol, balances blood sugar, and reduce heart strain by preventing clogged arteries and reducing the risk of heart strain over time.
+Leafy greens’ fiber helps flush out cholesterol, balances blood sugar, and reduce heart strain by preventing clogged arteries and reducing the risk of heart strain over time.

 How to do it: